plone/Products.MasterSelectWidget/README.rst

 fields are controlled by adding new mappings to the slave_fields list/tuple.
 A field which is the target of a MasterSelectWidget action may itself use a MasterSelectWidget to control other fields.

+This package also provides a MasterMultiSelectWidget providing the same features for a multiselection widget.

 The MasterSelectDemo type includes a number of master and slave widgets in different configurations.